 Code 128 is another linear barcode which is widely used in industry and stores due to its dynamism and complexity, representing both alphabetic and numeric characters without sacrificing barcode density.
 Ted Williams is credited with the invention.

 Computer Identics, in the year 1981, designed a barcode type denser than previously used code 39.
 The barcode type could encode all the 128 ASCII characters.
 It is for this reason this barcode type is called code 128.

-The purpose of code 128 was to design such a barcode type which could encode large amounts of linear data in compact form.
-Previously, code 39 was used to code data but that barcode type was not suitable for encoding large amount of data due to its low density and in order to encode large data the length of the barcode had to be increased which was not a convenient solution.
+The purpose of code 128 was to design such a barcode type which could encode large amounts of linear data in a compact form.
+Previously, code 39 was used to code data but that barcode type was not suitable for encoding a large amount of data due to its low density, and in order to encode large data the length of the barcode had to be increased which was not a convenient solution.
 Hence researchers designed code 128 which was more dense and compact and could store large data.

 Code 128 is used extensively worldwide like its subset GS1-128.
 It plays a primary role in supply chains and inventory in different industries due to the ability to store highly diversified information.
 This data can include the manufacturing date of the product, open date, weight and etc. Found listed below are some of the applications of the code:

 If you want a linear barcode with a complete range of Alphabets, Numeric, and ASCII characters, code 128 is the best option.
 It is compact, concise, and can handle a large amount of data.
 When code 128 is compared with other barcodes such as code 39, the result is that code 128 is more succinct and space-efficient while it also provides its users with greater levels of data security.

 Bytescout has two products that deal with Code 128.
 ByteScout BarCode Generator is capable of generating Code 128 barcodes from your desktop and web applications and BarCode Reader SDK reads Code 128 barcodes from scanned images, photo pictures, and PDF files.